AminAliari/otehllo.ai/README.md

 Othello ai - artificial intelligence course competition

 My Othello player to compete against other students' players in the final course's grand competition.
-Achieved the first place among 60 teams with the perfect score 64-0 in every game.
+Achieved the first place among 60 teams with the perfect score of 64-0 in every game.